MargoFill/Wireless-and-Radiotechnology-Course-2026/Lab 1-Real-Time MQTT Monitoring with Grafana/README.md

 What is the difference between live monitoring and historical storage?

--Live monitoring shows the data in real-time and historical storage just store the previous data so it can be viewed later
+Live monitoring shows the data in real-time and historical storage just store the previous data so it can be viewed later